Atomic8oy/searchEngine/README.md

 - You can either import the test database by importing the `users.sql` file or using the command `alembic head upgrade`.
 And here you go!
 All you need to do is to run `main.py` and go to the address you choose in .env file (by default: `127.0.0.1:8000/docs`)

+(It's not exactly a search engine btw idk why I call it like this)